Do I need planning permission?

-Alternatively, you can complete a permitted development enquiry form [PDF, 53Kb] and we will let you know in writing whether or not you need planning permission.
+Alternatively, you can complete a permitted development enquiry form [PDF, 1Mb] and submit the correct fee Schedule of fees for pre-application enquiries [PDF, 222Kb].
+We will let you know in writing whether or not you need planning permission.

 It is your responsibility to seek planning permission.
 If required, planning permission and building regulation approval should be granted before work begins.

 If you build something without planning permission that needs it, you may be forced to put things right later.
 You may even have to remove an unauthorised building.

 In line with new Government regulations, the council is increasing fees for applications submitted after 17 January 2018.

 Prior to the submission of a planning application, it is our aim to provide, clear and accurate advice.
 For more information please go to pre –application planning advice web page.